Samuel K. Skinner: Post-Bush administration career

 Upon leaving the White House, Skinner returned to Chicago and became president of Commonwealth Edison and its holding company Unicom Corporation (now Exelon) from 1993 to 1998.
-In 1998, Skinner left this role to become co-chairman of the Chicago-based law firm Hopkins and Sutter.
+In 1998, Skinner left this role to become co-chairman of the Chicago-based law firm Hopkins & Sutter.
 In July 2000, he was named chairman, president, and CEO of US Freightways, retiring from that role three years later in April 2003.

 Skinner is currently on the board of directors of Navigant Consulting, Echo Global Logistics, Virgin America, and the Chicago Board of Options Exchange, and an advisor to Metalmark Capital.
 He also serves as director emeritus of Express Scripts.
 In 2015, Skinner was appointed chairman of the Takata Corporation independent quality assurance panel to conduct an internal investigation of the company's airbag manufacturing process.

 Since 2006, Skinner has served as of counsel at the law firm of Greenberg Traurig.
 From 2003 to 2008, Skinner was an adjunct professor of management and strategy at the Kellogg School of Management at Northwestern University.
 He serves on the board of visitors of the Duke University Sanford School of Public Policy.
 Mayor Lori Lightfoot appointed Skinner to lead the task force to assist the City in its efforts to recover from the economic consequences of COVID-19.